 The striker, who endured a dismal first season with the U’s, stylishly fired in the only goal of the game on 36 minutes.

-Chris Wilder ’s squad were made to work by the Premier League side, particularly in the first half, but goalkeeper Ryan Clarke had relatively little to do.
+Chris Wilder ’s squad were made to work by the Premier League side, particularly in the first half, but goalkeeper Ryan Clarke had relatively

 The closest the Hammers came to an equaliser came was after the break, when former United loanee Rob Hall shot on to a post.

 United drafted in six triallists for the game, ensuring they were able to field entirely different outfield teams in each half.

 West Ham, who had already played three games in pre-season, named a strong line-up with Carlton Cole and Ricardo Vaz Te playing up front.

 The Premier League visitors unsurprisingly enjoyed the majority of the early possession and teenage defender Alex Evans, on trial at Oxford from Cardiff City, had to make two excellent blocks on